cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 ## Future improvements

-* Bug: Handle case that NTP is 24hr format but the clock hands are 12 hours.
-    * Behaviour that occurs is that the clock advances 12 hours until it is internally consistent.
 * Implement a slow tick to indicate when clock is waiting for time to catch-up
     * e.g. 2 ticks within a second, then wait 9 seconds
 * Configure via the webpage: